Gorillaz Logo

 Gorillaz Logo 1998-present

 Then a permanent emblem appeared.
 Although it also represents an inscription, its style is entirely different.
-For example, the last two letters are much larger than the first ones, and the double “L” is arranged in a ladder-like fashion, as if they are connected to each other like chairs.
-The text is red and goes slightly upward.
+For example, the last two letters are much larger than the first, and the double “L” is arranged in a ladder-like fashion, as if they were connected like chairs.
+The text is red and rises slightly.
 The glyphs also have uneven lines and droplet-like streaks, but they are not as evident as in the prototype.

 2005